microsoft/mona-saas/README.md

 ./basic-deploy.sh -r "eastus" -n "monatest01"
 ```

-This will take a few minutes.
-It's a great time to grab another cup of coffee. ☕

 Once the script is complete, you will be presented with a link to your Mona deployment's admin center.
 Click the link to finish setting up Mona.
 Be sure to bookmark the link so you can have quick and easy access to the Mona admin center later.

 > Both [guests and members](https://learn.microsoft.com/entra/external-id/user-properties) of your [Entra (formerly Azure Active Directory) tenant](https://techcommunity.microsoft.com/t5/startups-at-microsoft/demystifying-microsoft-entra-id-tenants-and-azure-subscriptions/ba-p/4155261) have access to the Mona admin center.